-5.5.53 An annex to the consolidated financial statements should report on each entity included within the States of Jersey consolidation, except where separate published Accounts are produced by that entity.

-Each entity should prepare a report in line with a format specified by the Treasury, including detail in order for a reader of the accounts to understand the performance of the entity and its material sources of income and expenditure.

-In order to allow comparability with entity budgets, there will be no transaction or balance eliminations in the above reports (i.e. neither intra-entity transactions/balances will be eliminated).
+- 5.5.53 An annex to the consolidated financial statements should report on each entity included within the States of Jersey consolidation, except where separate published Accounts are produced by that entity. - 5.5.54 Each entity should prepare a report in line with a format specified by the Treasury, including detail in order for a reader of the accounts to understand the performance of the entity and its material sources of income and expenditure. - 5.5.55 In order to allow comparability with entity budgets, there will be no transaction or balance eliminations in the above reports (i.e. neither intra-entity transactions/balances nor inter-entity transactions/balances will be eliminated).